Total shoulder replacement describes a surgical procedure where a prosthesis or implant replaces the gleno-humeral joint (the shoulder joint).

 Reverse shoulder arthroplasty has revolutionised the management and outcomes of patients with Cuff tear arthropathy as well as other conditions like comminuted proximal humerus fractures in the elderly and elderly patients with arthritic shoulder and significant bone loss.

 Adelaide Orthopaedic Surgeon Dr Sunil Reddy specialises in Shoulder and Knee surgery and performs Total shoulder replacement and Reverse Total shoulder replacement for appropriate indications.
-He also offers “Patient-specific technology” in Shoulder arthroplasty – an MRI scan based 3D prototyping technology that allows accurate placement of the glenoid (socket of the shoulder) component and may contribute to better outcomes.
+He routinely offers “Patient-specific technology” in Shoulder arthroplasty – an MRI scan based 3D prototyping technology that allows accurate placement of the glenoid (socket of the shoulder) component and may contribute to better outcomes.

 Surgery involves replacement of the ball (head of the humerus) and also replacement of the socket (called the glenoid) that the ball fits into.